 A key limitation of any programmed algorithm is that it must make its decisions using a fixed set of inputs that are known and fully characterised (by the programmer) at design time.
 If you spring an unexpected input on any computer, it can fail, and yet that’s what life is all about — surprises.
-No mathematician seriously claims that what humans do is somehow magic; most believe we are computers made of meat.
+Now, I don’t think what humans do is magic; I do believe we are computers made of meat.
 Nevertheless, when paradoxes like the Halting Problem abound, we can be sure that computing and cognition are not what they seem.
 We should hope these conundrums are better understood before putting too much faith in computers doing deep human work.

 Finally, Watson’s existing linguistic limitations are not to be underestimated.
 It is surely not trivial that Watson struggles with puns and humour.
 Futurist Mark Pesce when discussing Watson remarked in passing that scientists don’t understand the “quirks of language and intelligence” that create humour.
 The question of what makes us laugh does in fact occupy some of the finest minds in cognitive and social science.
 So we are a long way from being able to mechanise humour.
 And this matters because for the foreseeable future, it puts a great deal of social intercourse beyond AI’s reach.

 In between the extremes of laugh-out-loud comedy and a doctor’s dry written notes lies a spectrum of expressive subtleties, like a blush, an uncomfortable laugh, the experience of shame, and the humiliation that goes with some patients’ lived experience of illness.
 Even if Watson understands the English language, does it understand people?